Union Jack flag icon Canada flag Canada Ireland flag Ireland

 New research has revealed a rise in crime at Britain’s heritage sites.

-- Anti-social behaviour, physical abuse, theft of metal, damage by vehicles, and theft of oil has increased
+• Anti-social behaviour, physical abuse, theft of metal, damage by vehicles, and theft of oil have increased

 New research1 commissioned by specialist heritage insurer Ecclesiastical has revealed a rise in crime at Britain’s heritage sites.

-The survey of 500 heritage decision makers found 92% of heritage organisations have suffered crime during the past 12 months, up 2% on the previous year2.
+A survey of 500 heritage decision-makers found that 92% of heritage organisations have suffered crime during the past 12 months, up 2% on the previous year2.
 These include an increase in anti-social behaviour, physical abuse towards staff and volunteers from visitors, theft of metal, damage by vehicles, and theft of oil3.

 Visitors behaving badly